Solid acid fuel cell: Solid acid material

-In the context of SAFC's, solid acids are proton-conducting materials whose chemistry and properties lie between those of normal acids and normal salts—they are conductive due to the protons from the "acid" contribution, and they are brittle due to the "salt" contribution.
-These materials are based on oxyanion groups such as SO_{4}^{2-}, PO_{4}^{3−}, SeO_{4}^{2−}, or AsO_{4}^{3−} linked together by hydrogen bonds and charge-balanced by large cation species such as Cs^{+}, Rb^{+}, NH_{4}^{+}, or K^{+}.
-The first example of a solid acid electrolyte material in a proof-of-concept SAFC was in 2000, using cesium hydrogen sulfate, CsHSO_{4}.
-Since then, however, the best-performing SAFCs have been shown to use cesium dihydrogen phosphate, CsH_{2}PO_{4}.
+In the context of SAFCs, solid acids are proton-conducting materials whose chemistry and properties lie between those of normal acids and normal salts—they are conductive due to the protons from the "acid" contribution, and they are brittle due to the "salt" contribution.
+These materials are based on oxyanion groups such as SO4(2-)|link=sulfate, PO4(3-)|link=phosphate, SeO4(2-)|link=selenate, or AsO4(3-)|link=arsenate linked together by hydrogen bonds and charge-balanced by large cation species such as Cs+|link=caesium, Rb+|link=rubidium, NH4+|link=ammonium, or K+|link=potassium.
+The first example of a solid acid electrolyte material in a proof-of-concept SAFC was in 2000, using caesium hydrogen sulfate, CsHSO4.
+Since then, however, the best-performing SAFCs have been shown to use caesium dihydrogen phosphate, CsH2PO4.

 Various methods are available for synthesis of the solid acid materials and their composites, including slow isothermal evaporation of mixtures, solvent-induced precipitation, dry mixing, electrospinning, sol-gel, thin-film casting, and impregnation.
 The main parameters that must be tuned during synthesis are temperature, pressure, heating duration, and grinding/mixing because these are the factors that affect the resulting structure of the electrolyte.
 Currently, the preferred method in the literature is mixing with water followed by solvent-induced precipitation, due to the fact that this method is high-throughput and easy to reproduce.
 This method typically produces polycrystalline powders of the solid acids, whereas slow isothermal evaporation produces single crystals.
 The ideal method must be determined based on the desired function or application.

 Solid acids are ideal as electrolytes for fuel cell applications due to their "superprotonic" structures that occur at transition temperatures well-within the operating temperatures of the SAFC.
-CsH_{2}PO_{4} demonstrates high proton conductivity values of 2.2×10^{−2} S cm^{−1} at 240°C, and CsHSO_{4} boasts a proton conductivity of 4 × 10^{−2} S cm^{−1} at 200°C. The solid acid "superprotonic" structure and property arises from a phase transition occurring between 100°C to 250°C for most solid acids, at which point the conductivity can increase by 2-3 orders of magnitude.
-CsH_{2}PO_{4}, in particular, experiences an increase in conductivity by four orders of magnitude through the superprotonic phase transition.
-This high conductivity allows for peak power densities as high as 415 mW/cm^{2} in CsH_{2}PO_{4}-based SAFCs and efficiencies of up to 50% on various fuels.
+CsH2PO4 demonstrates high proton conductivity values of 2.2e-2 S cm^{−1} at 240 °C, and CsHSO4 boasts a proton conductivity of 4e-2 S cm^{−1} at 200 °C. The solid acid "superprotonic" structure and property arises from a phase transition occurring between 100 °C to 250 °C for most solid acids, at which point the conductivity can increase by two to three orders of magnitude.
+CsH2PO4, in particular, experiences an increase in conductivity by four orders of magnitude through the superprotonic phase transition.
+This high conductivity allows for peak power densities as high as 415 mW/cm^{2} in CsH2PO4-based SAFCs and efficiencies of up to 50% on various fuels.